Another Apple event could be coming soon. Here's what we know

 When is the next Apple event?
 It could be in October

-Apple typically hosts three to four events in a year with a spring event, a summer developer conference and one or two more events in the fall.
-The fall events are usually scheduled for September and October.
+Apple typically hosts three to four events every year with a spring event, a summer developer conference and one or two more events in the fall.
+The fall events are usually held in September and October.
 The September event, which this year fell on Sept.
 14, tends to feature new iPhones and Apple Watch upgrades, while the October event typically features new Macs and iPads, which tallies with Gurman's prediction.

 Apple's event pattern slightly shifted in 2020 due to production delays during the pandemic.
 Last year's September Apple event unveiled the Apple Watch 6, Apple Watch SE and updated iPad models -- but no new iPhone.
 The company later revealed the iPhone 12 in October.
 Last year's Apple event was also online-only due to the pandemic.
 A livestream was available as usual through the company's website.